Gregory-Meyer/mmc/README.md

 | 4KiB | 0.1 ms  | 0.7 ms   |
 | 2MiB | 1.9 ms  | 9.4 ms   |
 | 1GiB | 2.191 s | 4.404 s  |

+## Memory-Mapped File I/O Implementation Details

+For all utilities, the entire input file is mapped into memory at once.
+Compression utilities will create the output file and set its length to the maximum theoretically possible compressed size, which is a little larger than the size of the uncompressed file.
+Decompression utilities initially set the length of the output file to the same length as the input file and double its on-disk length as necessary.
+Pages that have already been completely read from or written to are unmapped in 64KiB chunks.

 ## License